inwonakng/homepage-old/data/blog/remote-computing-tips.md

 ---
-title: Quick tips for using remote computing resources
+title: Tips for using remote computing resources
 date: '2023-7-08'
 tags: ['ssh', 'remote-computing']
 draft: false
 summary: Some tips I learned over the years on using a remote computing resources effectively.
-images: []
+images: [/static/images/remote-computing-tips/vscode-remote-ssh.png]
 ---

 # SSH